ramonawalls/data_commons_fair/index.rst

 Downloads, access, and services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*In order to complete this tutorial you will need access to the following services/software*
+*In order to use the features described in this guide, you will need access to the following services/software*

 ..
 	#### comment: delete any row not needed in this table ####